Constraint on the progenitor of binary black hole merger using Population III star formation channel: Abstract

 \section{Abstract}

-The observations of gravitational waves (GWs) have revealed the existence of black holes (BHs) above $30\Mo$.
-A variety of scenarios have been proposed as their origin.
-Among the scenarios, we consider the population III (Pop~III) star scenario.
-In this scenario, binary black holes (BBHs) containing such massive BHs are naturally produced.
-We consider Pop~I/II field binaries, Pop~III field binaries and the binaries dynamically formed in globular clusters.
-We employ a hierarchical Bayesian analysis method and constrain the branching fraction of each formation channel in our universe by using the LIGO-Virgo-KAGRA gravitational wave transient catalog (GWTC-3) events.
-We find that the Pop~I/II field binary channel dominates the entire merging BBHs.
-We obtain the branching fraction of the Pop~III BBH channel of $0.11^{+0.08}_{-0.06}$, which gives the consistent local merger rate density with the model of Pop~III BBH scenario we adopt.
-We confirm that BHs arising from the Pop~III channel contribute to massive BBHs in GWTC-3.
-We also evaluate the branching fraction of each formation channel in the observed BBHs in the GWTC-3 and find the near-equal contributions from the three channels.
+The observations of gravitational waves have revealed the existence of black holes (BHs) above $30\Mo$.
+A variety of channels have been proposed as their origin, including the \ac{PopIII} star channel.
+In this channel, \ac{BBH} containing such massive BHs are naturally produced.
+In this paper, we examine the relative fractions of five formation channels that may contribute to the origins of \ac{BBH}s: isolated binaries of either Population~I or Population~II stars, \ac{PopIII} isolated binaries, chemically homogeneous evolution, and the dynamical evolution in globular clusters and nuclear star clusters, using the LIGO-Virgo-KAGRA gravitational-wave transient catalog (GWTC-3) events through hierarchical Bayesian inference.
+We find that the branching fraction of the \ac{PopIII} \ac{BBH} channel is $0.11^{+0.08}_{-0.06}$ within our framework, consistent with the local merger rate density of the model of the \ac{PopIII} \ac{BBH} channel we adopt.
+We also evaluate the contributions to the catalogue using the selection effect of each formation channel and find that \ac{PopIII} \ac{BBH} could contribute at a non-negligible rate, though the adequacy of these ratios should be subject to ongoing discussion.